aqeel04/sellor/docs/architecture/architectures.rst

 Activity Diagrams
 =================

 Activity diagram is used to describe the dynamic aspects of the system.
 It is basically a flowchart to represent the flow from one activity to another activity.
-The activity can be described as an operation of the system.This flow can be sequential, branched, or concurrent.
+The activity can be described as an operation of the system.

+The control flow is drawn from one operation to another.
+This flow can be sequential, branched, or concurrent.
 Activity diagrams deal with all type of flow control by using different elements such as fork, join, etc.

 Login Activity Diagram